Life As a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist

 - Provide consultation, support, or education to groups such as parents and teachers.

-What Every Vision Therapist or Specialist Should Know
+What a Vision Therapist or Specialist Should Know

-These are the skills Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists say are the most useful in their careers:
+When polled, Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Service Orientation: Actively looking for ways to help people.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.